From Vocal Instructions to Household Tasks: The Inria TIAGo++ in the euROBIN Service Robots Coopetition: Modules and Components

 \subsection{LLM-based plan generation}

-In the euROBIN \textit{coopetition}, the robot must be able to understand the verbal instruction that describes the assigned task.
+In the euROBIN \textit{coopetition}, at the beginning of each run, a referee communicates a randomly generated task to the robot.
+The robot must interpret the verbal instruction and formulate a corresponding task execution plan.
 While structured human commands can be handled using traditional approaches like SnipsNLU~\cite{coucke2018snips}, the use of LLMs offers a significant advantage in processing more general, unstructured inputs expressed by a human in natural language.
-LLMs can infer well-structured outputs even from ambiguous or conversational commands, deal with synonyms or paraphrases, and their capability to generate extra textual fields, such as chain-of-thought reasoning~\cite{wei2023chainofthought} improves interpretability.
+LLMs can infer well-structured outputs even from ambiguous commands, deal with synonyms or paraphrases, and their capability to generate extra textual fields, such as chain-of-thought reasoning~\cite{wei2023chainofthought} improves interpretability.

-We integrate Faster-Whisper, an optimized variant of OpenAI's Whisper ~\cite{raford2023whisper}, for speech-to-text processing.
-The transcribed commands are then passed to a pre-trained LLM (Llama-3.1-8B-Instruct) ~\cite{grattafiori2024llama3herdmodels}, along with a task-specific system prompt, which provides a detailed explanation of the expected output format, define the LLM's task, and request to generate a chain-of-thought reasoning before reaching any conclusions.
-The chain-of-thought reasoning generated by the LLM serves a dual purpose: (1) \textit{improved output quality}, by ensuring that the plan adheres to task-specific constraints, providing logical, step-by-step clarity for the robot’s actions; (2) \textit{enhanced user communication}, we use Coqui TTS~\cite{Eren_Coqui_TTS_2021} to verbally communicate the chain-of-thought to the user.
-To further guide the LLM, we include five example input-output pairs, a technique known as Few-shot prompting ~\cite{brown2020language}, which has proven effective in LLM-based tasks~\cite{totsila2024words2contact}.
-Additionally, by using llama-cpp, we constrain the LLM output through grammar-based token sampling and acceptance ~\cite{willard2023efficient}, ensuring consistently parsable JSON output describing the plan (Fig. ~\ref{fig:llm-json}).
+We integrate Faster-Whisper~\cite{raford2023whisper} for speech-to-text, passing transcribed commands to a Llama-3.1-8B-Instruct model~\cite{grattafiori2024llama3herdmodels} via a task-specific system prompt and few-shot examples~\cite{brown2020language}.
+Rather than reactive tool-calling, we generate a complete structured JSON plan that allows the system to validate the action sequence and preconditions before execution.
+The inclusion of a \textit{chain-of-thought} field serves a dual purpose: ensuring the plan adheres to task constraints through step-by-step reasoning~\cite{wei2023chainofthought}, and providing a reasoning trace that is verbally communicated to the user via Coqui TTS~\cite{Eren_Coqui_TTS_2021} to enhance HRI transparency.

+Additionally, we use \smalltt{llama-cpp} to constrain the LLM output through grammar-based token sampling~\cite{willard2023efficient}.
+Unlike standard zero-shot tool usage, this strictly ensures 100\% adherence to the execution schema, preventing hallucinated arguments or syntax errors common in local, quantized deployments.
+This methodology ensures a consistently parsable JSON output describing the plan (Fig.~\ref{fig:llm-json}).

+\textbf{Practical considerations on system requirements: } Efficient inference requires access to high-performance GPUs.
+In our setup, running Faster-Whisper, Llama-3.1-8B-Instruct, and ljspeech/vits requires approximately $16.1 \ \text{GB}$ of VRAM.
+Using older GPUs or CPU inference leads to significantly slower response times.
+Over $50$ trials, LLM inference on our GPU had a median latency of $2.51$ s (25th–75th percentile: $2.40$–$2.65$ s).